hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 ## RULE_03: Company Logo Integration

-**Data Field:** Look for company logo upload in CSV
+**Data Field:** Look for company logo upload in CSV (field: "Please upload your company logo")
 **JSON Instruction to Generate:**

 - The document contains `[ADD COMPANY LOGO]` placeholder in the header
-- If logo provided in questionnaire (either URL or local file reference):
+- If logo provided in questionnaire (check "Please upload your company logo" field):
   - target_text: "[ADD COMPANY LOGO]"
   - action: "replace_with_logo"
   - replacement: ""
   - comment: "Company logo inserted from questionnaire upload"
   - comment_author: "Secfix AI"
+  - **IMPORTANT**: Always generate this operation if ANY logo value is found (URL, file path, or any non-empty response)
-- If no logo provided:
+- If no logo provided (empty or missing response):
   - target_text: "[ADD COMPANY LOGO]"
   - action: "comment"
   - comment: "Logo placeholder detected but no company logo was provided in questionnaire.
 Please upload a logo or manually replace this placeholder."